Dr. Margaret (Peg) M. Yacobucci

 Lead PI and Project Director, BGSU ALLIES: Building Inclusive Leadership Practices and Policies to Transform the Institution (NSF ADVANCE-Adaptation project, #1760389, 2018-2021)

 Associate Editor, Journal of Paleontology and Palaios

 Overcoming barriers to career advancement for women faculty in STEM

 Recent Peer Reviewed Publications and Submissions:

-Yacobucci, M.M. (accepted, 2014) Towards a model for speciation in ammonoids.
-In: W.D.
+Yacobucci, M.M.
+2016.
+Towards a model for speciation in ammonoids.
+Pp. 238-277 in: W.D.
 Allmon and M.M.
 Yacobucci (eds.).
 Species and Speciation in the Fossil Record.
 Chicago: University of Chicago Press.

 Yacobucci, M.M.
 2013.
 Integrating critical thinking about values into an introductory geology course.
 Journal of Geoscience Education 61(4): 351-363.